LIGHTENING & DARKENING PAINT COLORS

 Are you having trouble finding the perfect color?
 Just can’t seem to settle on ‘the one’?
 Well, maybe you have FOUND the perfect color, you just haven’t found the right depth.

-- That gray that seems too dark might be perfect once it’s lightened
+- that gray that seems too dark might be perfect once it’s lightened

-- And you don’t need to worry about ANY of that jazz, the paint supplier has it ALL covered
+- And you don’t need to worry about ANY of that jazz, the paint supplier has it ALL covered.

 Apparently not!
-I’ve had painters say to me ‘I don’t lighten colours by 25% – it doesn’t make a difference’.
-To which I say, ‘Okay, so if you were to make a cookie recipe and wanted to make less, you would reduce each ingredient in the recipe by 25% and you’re telling me it wouldn’t make a difference?’
-OF COURSE IT WOULD MAKE A DIFFERENCE, YOU WOULD HAVE LESS COOKIES!
-That is my computer generated angst.
+I’ve had painters say to me ‘I won’t lighten my client’s colors by 25% – it doesn’t make a difference’.
+To which I say, ‘…ooookay then, so if you make a cookie recipe and want to make less cookies, you would reduce each ingredient in the recipe by 25%.
+You’re telling me this won’t make a difference?’
+OF COURSE, IT WILL MAKE A DIFFERENCE, YOU’LL HAVE FEWER COOKIES!

 So, let’s get back to the main idea here in simple terms…

-‘You can keep the taste of the cookies, while tweaking the recipe to suit your needs’
+‘You can keep the taste of the cookies while tweaking the recipe to suit your needs’

 - Behr sample pots are 222 ml / approx $3.99

 - Benjamin Moore sample pots are 465.5 ml / approx $8.99

 - Sherwin Williams sample jugs come in at a whopping 916 ml / approx $9.99